remcalu/Last-Online-Discord-Bot/README.md

 ~~~~

 ## Instructions
-If you plan on running the bot locally, you much setup an environment variable that contains the discord bot key (That only I have 😁),
+If you plan on running the bot locally, you must set up an environment variable that contains the discord bot key (That only I have 😁),
 Once all of that is setup, simply run the following command in the main directory of the program
 ~~~~
 $ node .